How to Manage a Successful Guild in "World of Warcraft": Part 1

-Please refer to my previous hub “How to Start a Guild in World of Warcraft” if you haven’t started your guild yet, and would like some information on getting the basics set up, such as actually buying the charter, setting up the tabard and guild bank, etc.
+Please refer to my previous article, “How to Start a Guild in World of Warcraft,” if you haven’t started your guild yet, and would like some information on getting the basics set up, such as actually buying the charter, setting up the tabard and guild bank, etc.

 So, now that you’ve created your guild and set up your foundation, you would like to know how to maintain a successful guild.
 Keeping a good guild is a lot of work, and cause many guild leaders to give up.
 You have to have the will, knowledge and patience to run a good guild.
 If you believe you are up to the task, the following tips should be able to help you along with your journey.

-PvP: (Player versus Player) - A PvP guild revolves greatly around PvP, obviously.
+PvP (Player vs. Player): A PvP guild revolves greatly around PvP, obviously.
 They participate in Battlegrounds, Arena, and often time’s world PvP.
 If you are very knowledgeable in PvP and would like to lead a team to victory in Rated Battlegrounds and arenas, then perhaps you should consider turning your guild into a PvP guild.
 Just keep in mind that you will have to lead ‘successful’ PvP matches.
-You will be the leader and will be telling people the game plan, if you do this poorly, and your teams fail often, then people will not want to stay in your guild.
+You will be the leader and will be telling people the game plan—if you do this poorly, and your teams fail often, then people will not want to stay in your guild.

 Leveling: When someone advertises that their guild is a leveling guild, it typically means that they aren’t interested in doing much together end game, like PvP or Raiding, but instead focus on leveling up alts and the level of the guild.

-General/social: If it comes down to it and you still aren’t sure what type of guild you want to be, you can always at least start out as a “casual/General/Social” type guild and do a little bit of everything.
+General/Social: If it comes down to it and you still aren’t sure what type of guild you want to be, you can always at least start out as a “casual/General/Social” type guild and do a little bit of everything.
 When I first started my guild I wasn’t interested in raiding or anything else so just classified us as a social type guild.
-Eventually I started getting quite a bit of members and they wanted to start raiding so, I gave it a try.
+Eventually, I started getting quite a few members and they wanted to start raiding, so, I gave it a try.
 Maybe this is what you have to do to figure out your guilds purpose.

 “<Souls of Darkness> is a level 25 guild recruiting more members to join our ranks!
 We do a little bit of everything, raid, dungeon, pvp, quest.
 We are very friendly, social, and help is always there when you need it.
 Contact me or any member online for more information or an invite!”